frank-leitner/portswigger-websecurity-academy/02-authentication/Password_reset_broken_logic/README.md

 ![email_wiener_reset](img/email_wiener_reset.png)

-Clicking on the link allows to enter a new password for `wiener`:
+Clicking on the link allows me to enter a new password for `wiener`:

 ![new_password_wiener](img/new_password_wiener.png)